danturn/constant_testing/README.md

 # Constant Testing
-## Monitors for file changes in elixir projects and runs tests when required
+## Monitor elixir projects and runs tests when files are edited

 ### Usage
 1. Setup for your Elixir project: